 Hi, and welcome to my blog.
 I’m a lecturer in global health at Queen Mary University, London.
 I help coordinate one of only two undergraduate programs in global health in the country, delivered by my colleagues in the Blizard Institute’s Global Public Health Unit.

 I graduated with a PhD in International Relations from the University of Southampton in 2006 but have spent most of my time since teaching and researching global health, specifically global health partnerships, emerging economies’ influence in global health (the BRICS economies), global health development, and global health financing (with a particular interest in WHO financing).

-These days, I’m increasingly active in mobilising action to mitigate global emissions, primarily through support of the climate movement Extinction Rebellion.
+These days, I’m increasingly active in mobilising action to mitigate global carbon emissions, primarily through support of the climate movement Extinction Rebellion.
 Many of my blog posts are on the topic of global warming and climate breakdown – check them out.

 I’ve contributed to two editions of the People’s Health Movement (PHM) Global Health Watch, most recently contributing a chapter on global health security with my colleague Dr Jonathan Kennedy for Global Health Watch 5, and supported PHM as a WHO ‘watcher’ during the 72nd World Health Assembly in May 2019.

 I’ve been blogging for quite a few years and started this blog in 2017.
 I find blogging liberating and, it turns out, far more people read my blog posts than anything I’ve thus far published in an academic journal.
 Writing is also something I enjoy, playing around with different words and punctuation.
 If that’s you too, and you haven’t yet read George Orwell’s Politics and the English Language, do yourself a favour and read it now.
 Also get hold of Lynn Truss’ Eats, Shoots & Leaves – it’s still the best introductory book on punctuation.